 “It’s never been about the minimal salary invoice for me,” Demars said.
 “It’s continually been about the Medicaid repayment.”

-“Unless we can assure that we are going to be able to basically make up the difference in Medicaid prices so that wages can be elevated without impacting the number of offerings that humans acquire, it will likely be hard for me to vote for the bill,” stated Waterbury Rep. Theresa Wood, a Democrat.
+“Unless we can assure that we are going to be able to make up the difference in Medicaid prices so that wages can be elevated without impacting the number of offerings that humans acquire, it will likely be hard for me to vote for the bill,” stated Waterbury Rep. Theresa Wood, a Democrat.

 But to date, at the least, lawmakers have not begun to make any lengthy-term commitments to guarantee that the improved Medicaid investment will materialize.

-Stevens’ committee accepted the minimum wage invoice through a seven-three vote, but he stated companies’ issues are nicely-based.
+Stevens’ committee accepted the minimum wage invoice through a seven-three vote, but he stated companies’ issues are nicely based.

 “It shouldn’t have been a marvel.
 However, it becomes,” Stevens stated.

-Senate President Pro Tem Tim Ashe, a key booster for the minimum salary bill in Montpelier, said low-wage health care people are precisely the sorts of personnel that need the wage boost.
+Senate President Pro Tem Tim Ashe, a key booster for the minimum salary bill in Montpelier, said low-wage healthcare people are precisely the sorts of personnel that need the wage boost.

 For many providers, that history makes it even more difficult to accept that elected officials will come through with Medicaid funding increases if the $15 minimum salary involves bypass.